REINEBRINGEN HIKING GUIDE

 For up to date information, follow: Reinebringen Facebook Page

 A word of caution: The new pathway passes below a series of steep rock slabs higher up the mountain.
-In winter this means the route is in an area of extreme avalanche risk – I have personally seen the steps completely covered in avalanche debris in January 2017, during a period of relatively low snow.
+In winter this means the route is in an area of extreme avalanche risk – I have personally seen the steps completely covered in avalanche debris on several occasions.
 So do not be lured into a sense of complacency that this is now a ‘safe’ hike year round.
 Read my WINTER HIKING guide for more information about what to be prepared for.

 There are several places along the ridge where a tent can be pitched.
 All are completely exposed, so be aware of conditions and any incoming weather.
 No water is available near the top, so be sure to bring enough.